parklab/SCAN2/README.md

 ## Generating a Tribble index for dbSNP
 dbSNP VCFs must be indexed by Tribble (*not* tabix) for GATK.
 The dbSNP found in the GATK's resource bundle is already indexed.
-If you wish to use a different dbSNP version, the file can be indexed by `igvtools`.
+If you wish to use a different dbSNP version (as in the above section on downloading external data dependencies), use IGVtools as detailed below:

 ```
-$ mamba install -c bioconda igvtools
+# IMPORTANT!
+IMPORTANT!
+Do not install igvtools into your SCAN2 conda
+# environment.
+Create a new environment for igvtools!
+At the time of this writing,
+# igvtools depends on an incompatible version of the JDK and will break the
+# GATK installation.
+conda deactivate                               # exit the SCAN2 environment
+conda create -n igvtools -c bioconda igvtools  # create a new environment with only igvtools installed
+conda activate igvtools
-$ igvtools index /path/to/your/dbsnp.vcf
+igvtools index /path/to/your/dbsnp.vcf
+conda deactivate                               # exit the igvtools environment
+conda activate scan2                           # reactivate the SCAN2 environment
 ```